-The proposal is for the use of land for the stationing of 2 static caravans for residential purposes and associated day rooms and the erection of stable buildings.
+The proposal is for the use of land for the stationing of 2 static caravans for residential purposes and 2 associated day rooms.

 Water neutrality

 The application site falls within the Sussex North Water Supply Zone, where increased demand for mains-water would exacerbate demand for the continued use/scale of public groundwater abstractions at Hardham Water Works contributing to associated adverse effect upon the integrity of the Arun Valley SAC, SPA and Ramsar sites.